Faculty and Staff

 Classroom Teacher

-Susan Van Slyke is returning to Jeremiah School for the 2022-23 school year as a classroom teacher.
+Bethany Sweeney is joined the Jeremiah School during 2023-24 school year as a classroom teacher.

 Dana Miller